350 kilometers of hiking from hut to hut in SalzburgerLand

 Discover the Salzburger Almenweg

 Walking time per stage: 2 to 7 hours

 More than 120 mountain huts along the way

 access to the Salzburger Almenweg

 Discover the Salzburger Almenweg from Wagrain-Kleinarl

-Both routes can also be covered in the opposite direction, with arrivals in Wagrain-Kleinarl.
+All three routes can also be hiked in the opposite direction, with arrivals in Wagrain-Kleinarl.